Hey, I think I got an idea on how to get Obama to go to Germany.

 Did you guys get yours?

-Staff member is saying that they may be paying a higher percentage than do I. Yeah, you're in New Jersey.
+A staff member is saying that they may be paying a higher percentage than do I.

-Well, we'll compare, we'll compare percentage.
+Well, we'll compare percentage.

 But anyway, in my case, I write the check for the property taxes.

-The question certainly is, how come people get so upset about their property taxes but not their overall tax burden?
+The question certainly is, how come people get so upset about their property taxes, but not their overall tax burden?

-And I've always believed that people are not aware, as aware of income taxes that are withheld because they never see it anyway.
+And I've always believed that people are not aware, as aware, of income taxes that are withheld because they never see it anyway.

 They might look at the gross on a pay stub or the automatic deposit slip, but they see the net.